 This page is intended to help you make an informed decision about skiing with us this year.
 We also want to set expectations about your arrival in Aspen/Snowmass so that you can contribute to keeping our community open.
 Things will be operating differently this year, but skiing fresh powder on a bluebird day will be the same gift it always has been.
 Our coaches will help you understand the procedures and help you navigate the lifts and on-mountain dining to keep everyone as safe as possible.

 Please take a few minutes to review this updated page and the associated links.
 Expect the information on the linked pages to be regularly updated.
 We’ve highlighted a few of the new operating procedures below.
 Click here to jump to the Aspen/Snowmass COVID Operating Procedures.

 - Both the City of Aspen and Town of Snowmass have mandatory faces mask zones in place that encompass most of the business and residential areas, including Gondola Plaza in Aspen and Base Village and Snowmass Mall in Snowmass.

-- On mountain, face masks are required while riding gondolas and chair lifts.
+- On mountain, face masks are required in lift lines and while riding gondolas and chair lifts.
 They are also required inside all buildings including restaurants and restrooms.

 - Social distancing of at least 6 feet is required and will be enforced in lift lines, skiing and public spaces including restaurants, bathrooms.